-Paul’s specialty area is information and communications technology (ICT), having served 15+ years as international in-house counsel for Digital Equipment, Oracle, 3Com and Brazilian IT network security company Módulo, as well as outside legal advisor to IDT Communications for Latin America.
-He directed and participated in software and trademark litigation and negotiations in Latin America, Russia and the U.S. for these companies.
+He served 15+ years as international in-house counsel/Director, Legal & Government Relations at Digital Equipment, Oracle, 3Com and Brazilian IT network security company Módulo, as well as acting as outside legal advisor for IDT Communications/Latin America.
+He directed and participated in software and trademark negotiations and litigation in Latin America, Russia and the U.S. for these companies.

-His ICT related arbitrations have involved outsourcing, software, cloud computing, domain names, e-commerce, telecommunications, data communications, aviation & aeronautics, and medical technology.
-Parties come from Brazil, Canada, the Caribbean, Central America, China, India, Mexico, the Russian Federation, the UK and the U.S. He has also negotiated alternative energy contracts internationally, especially for biofuels.
+His arbitrations, negotiations and mediations have involved outsourcing, M&A, software, cloud computing, domain names, e-commerce, telecommunications, data communications, IT networks/VPNs, commercial and military aviation & aeronautics, and medical technology.
+Parties come from Brazil, Canada, the Caribbean, Central America, China, India, Mexico, the Russian Federation, the UK and the U.S. He has also negotiated alternative energy contracts internationally, especially for biofuels in Brazil.

-He is also active in the sphere of cultural property, where technology may play a role, as an Arbitrator and Mediator with the Court of Arbitration for Art (CAfA) of the Netherlands Art Institute (NAI) and as a Mediator with the Florence International Mediation Chamber (FIMC).
+Paul is active in the sphere of cultural property, where technology is playing an increasingly important role, as an Arbitrator and Mediator with the Court of Arbitration for Art (CAfA) of the Netherlands Art Institute (NAI), for the World Intellectual Property Organization (WIPO) and the Florence International Mediation Chamber (FIMC).

 Paul’s experience with Latin America, Russia and Asia is extensive, including living and working in these regions.
 He has arbitrated and mediated disputes and negotiated contracts and transactions in Portuguese, is business proficient in Spanish and speaks Russian and basic French.
-His experience and familiarity in these regions have made him well suited for SVAMC’s Membership Committee which he chairs, and our International Task Force where he serves as the Latin America/Caribbean Group founder and Co-Lead.
+His experience and familiarity in these regions have made him well suited for international cases with parties from diverse cultures.

 He has played an active pioneering role as co-founder of the Florida Bar’s International Litigation & Arbitration Committee (now iLaw), the Miami International Arbitration Society (MIAS), the International Mediation Institute (IMI) in Brazil, and the Commercial Dispute Resolution Center of the Americas – the first ADR center wholly dedicated to Latin America/Caribbean disputes.

-His unique, diverse perspective on cases comes from serving not only as arbitrator and mediator, but also as in-house counsel for IT companies and a large multinational bank, outside counsel, party, and President of an ADR center.
+His unique perspective on cases comes from serving not only as arbitrator and mediator, but also as in-house counsel for IT companies and a large multinational bank, outside counsel, party, and ADR center executive.

 Paul has taught and presented on arbitration and mediation in Argentina, Austria, Brazil, China (Hong Kong and Beijing), India, Panama, Russia and the U.S.